 Below, we try to answer some of the more common questions about .strandberg* guitars.
 This page will be continuously populated with more questions as they come in.
 If you e-mail us a question at email@example.com, chances are that we will put the answer here and ask you to read it here.

-We prefer payment by credit card, and accept Visa and Mastercard.
-We charge no extra fees for card payments, and all your payment and personal information is managed securely via SSL encryption by our payment provider DIBS, who are certified according to PCI-DSS.
+We accept payment by credit card, and accept Visa, Mastercard, American Express and Discover.
+We charge no extra fees for card payments, and all your payment and personal information is managed securely via SSL encryption by our payment provider Stripe, who are certified according to PCI-DSS.
 Your information is only used by ourselves to fulfill your order, and never shared with third parties.